Advisory Board Members

 Teresa Chapa, PhD., MPA serves as the Southern CA Regional Vice President for Fred Finch Youth and Family Services- a non-profit organization that provides innovative, effective, caring mental health and social services to children, young adults, and their families that allows them to build on their strengths, overcome challenges, and live healthy and productive lives.
 She is a life-long advocate for mental health and wellness, health equity, integrated behavioral health, cultural and linguistic competence, and workforce development.
 She’s had a distinguished career in government and higher education, most recently as senior clinical consultant with the National Hispanic and Latino Mental Health Technology Transfer Center; Executive Dean for the California School of Professional Psychology (CSPP), Alliant International University, and more than 16 years in senior positions across the U.S. Department of Health and Human Services that includes the Office of Minority Health (OMH) within the Office of the Secretary where she established and led the Behavioral Health Section and integrated behavioral health care efforts.
 She had previously served as Director of the Division of Data and Policy for OMH; Chief of the Office of Extramural Research for the National Center for Minority Health and Health Disparities, National Institutes of Health; and Special Expert to the Substance Abuse and Mental Health Services Administration.
 Chapa was awarded a 2-year intergovernmental assignment to the National Hispanic Medical Association, where she served as Executive Director and promoting integrated behavioral health care strategies to provider communities.

-Luis H. Zayas, PhD, is the Dean, Professor, and the Robert Lee Sutherland Chair in Mental Health and Social Policy in the Steve Hicks School of Social Work; and Professor of Psychiatry at the Dell Medical School of The University of Texas at Austin.
-In addition to numerous papers in scientific journals, Dr. Zayas is the author of Latinas Attempting Suicide: When Cultures, Families, and Daughters Collide (Oxford, 2011) and Forgotten Citizens: Deportation, Children, and the Making of American Exiles and Orphans (Oxford, 2015).
+Luis H. Zayas, PhD, Luis H. Zayas, Ph.D., is a Professor at the Robert Lee Sutherland Chair in Mental Health and Social Policy at the Steve Hicks School of Social Work and Professor of Psychiatry at the Dell Medical School of The University of Texas at Austin.
+Zayas is both a social worker and developmental psychologist.
+His clinical work and research have focused on disadvantaged families, particularly Hispanic and other ethnic/racial minorities.